How Much Does Tree Stump Removal Cost in 2025?

 Where you live affects pricing for tree stump removal.
 Expect to pay more in large urban centers where accessibility, permitting, insurance, and overhead drive up professional fees.
 Rural areas tend to be less expensive.

 Hiring a local tree stump removal company ensures you only pay their standard travel fee within their service area.
-Using a business outside of their standard service area incurs additional travel expenses of $0.55 per mile.
+Using a business outside of their standard service area incurs additional travel expenses.

 Soil Condition

 Rocky soil can damage some machine blades, forcing contractors to take more time.
 This increases costs by 50% or more.
 Pricing reflects the dominant soil type in any given region.
-So, if you live in an area with mostly rocky terrain, local professionals have already taken this into account with their pricing.
+Therefore, if you live in an area with predominantly rocky terrain, local professionals have already factored this into their pricing.

 Preparation and Cleanup

 Hiring a professional to remove a tree stump does not always include many of the steps that come before and after the actual grinding.
 A professional will need to cut any remaining trunk above ground to ground level before grinding.
 This is often free but can incur additional charges.
-Professional sawdust removal runs $2 per diameter inch.
+Professional sawdust removal costs $1 to $4 per inch of diameter.

 Tree or Shrub Removal

-If you need to take out the whole tree or bush as well as the stump, you'll need to hire a local arborist.
-Tree removal costs range from $200 to $2,000, with an average cost of $750.
+If you need to remove the entire tree or bush, along with the stump, you'll need to hire a local arborist.
+Tree removal costs range from $200 to $2,000, with an average price of $750.
 Tree removal costs don't include removing the stump.
 The cost of shrub removal averages $900.

 Landscaping

-Hiring a landscaper costs $50 to $100 per hour.
+Hiring a landscaper costs between $50 and $100 per hour.
 How much you'll spend depends on what you want to do with the area from which the stump was taken.
 You could turf the area, install a flower bed, or build a deck or patio.

 DIY vs. Hiring a Pro for Stump Removal